Stock futures little changed after mixed earnings results

 On the economic calendar, traders will get the weekly report on jobless claims and the monthly report on durable goods.

-In Asian markets, China’s Shanghai Composite lost 0.5%.
+In Asian markets, China’s Shanghai Composite closed the session 0.5% lower.